What is TMJ Biorejuvenation Therapy?

 Finally, it is important to maintain your proper bite and joint positions.
 Usually it will involve checking the bite at a hygiene visit and occasional bite adjustment to compensate for certain dynamic changes that can occur in the bite over time.
 These appointments are important in maintaining a healthy, comfortable, stable bite over your lifetime!

-Dr. Schtakleff is happy to schedule a free consultation with you to determine if biorejuvenation therapy can work for you.
-Call us today!
+Dr. Schtakleff is happy to schedule a consultation with you to determine if biorejuvenation therapy can work for you.
+Call or email us today!